liamtk/liamtk.github.io/pages/peranakan.md

 ### Why is our cuisine so unique?

 Peranakan (Nyonya) [cuisine](https://www.cnn.com/travel/article/peranakan-nyonya-food-intl-hnk/index.html) is the result of the centuries of natural transformation and [fusion]() between Chinese and Malay culinary traditions.
 Our cuisine is distinct from contemporary Malaysian cuisine, and the Eight Great Traditions (八大菜系) of Chinese cuisine.
 It combines ingredients, techniques and ideas of Chinese, Malay, Javanese, South Indian repertoires.
 There is no one dominant flavor profile -- tangy, spicy, herbal, umami all feature in some way.
-Our most well-known dish internationally is laksa, but there is so, so much more.
+Our most well-known dish internationally is [laksa](https://www.scmp.com/magazines/style/travel-food/article/3021158/singapore-laksa-vs-nyonya-laksa-which-original-and-how) (and [kuehs](https://johorkaki.blogspot.com/2021/05/history-origins-of-different-types-of.html) may have gained some notoriety from the film Crazy Rich Asians) but there is so much more.

-**Key ingredients include the following:**
+### What are our main ingredients?

 * Asam chwee (tamarind water)
 * Bee hoon (米线) - rice vermicelli noodles